Node.js and Express Tutorial for Beginners

 8. Express File uploads

-9. Database interfacing with Node.js.
+9. Database integration in Node.js.

 10. Deployment of Node.js applications.